Reformation Day: Significance

 It is celebrated among various Protestants, especially by Lutheran and Reformed Churches.
 Due to ecumenical movements, some other Christian groups now tend to acknowledge or co-participate in church services celebrating Reformation Day.
 That includes the Roman Catholic Church, as well as various Protestant denominations that are neither Lutheran or Reformed, i.e. those that lack a direct connection to religious events of the 16th century Europe.

 In the United States, churches often transfer the holiday, so that it falls on the Sunday (called Reformation Sunday) on or before 31 October, with All Saints' Day moved to the Sunday on or after 1 November.

+Orange Order

+In Northern Ireland, Reformation Day is celebrated by Ulster Protestants on the last weekend of October.
+The Orange Order host parades to celebrate the day, with Orange lodges and marching bands parading for the last official Orange Institution parade of the year.
+All Orange districts march independently before meeting at St Anne's Cathedral for a church service.

+In Merseyside, the Liverpool Provincial Grand Orange Lodge host an annual Reformation Day parade on the third Sunday in October.